Peter Abelson has a B.A. from Oxford University, M.Sc. (Economics) from the London School of Economics, and a Ph.D from London University.

 From 2001 to 2005, Peter held a Personal Chair at Macquarie University.
 From 2006 to 2012, Peter was a Visiting Scholar and taught public finance at the University of Sydney.

-Peter is the author of Public Economics 3E (2012, published by McGraw-Hill), the leading Australian text in public finance and the role of government in the economy. .
+Peter is the author of Public Economics, the leading Australian text in public finance and the role of government in the economy.
+The 4th Edition is available on this website (3rd Edition 2012, published by McGraw-Hill).

-From 2006, he has been a part-time economic advisor to the NSW Treasury.
+From 2006 to 2018, Peter was a part-time economic advisor to the NSW Treasury.
 From 2012 to 2017, he was the first popularly elected Mayor of Mosman Council (Sydney).

 Glenn Withers has a B.Ec.
 (First Hons) from Monash, and a Masters and Doctorate in Business Economics from Harvard University, where he was a Menzies Scholar, Frank Knox Fellow, and Fulbright Scholar and taught in the Economics Department and the Kennedy School of Government.